ngoedegebure/fracnum/README.md

 ```

 ## Optional: CUDA acceleration
 Fracnum supports using cupy as a drop-in replacement for numpy.
 To enable this, install optional dependences with `pip install -e .[gpu]`, and change `BACKEND_ENGINE=cupy` in `environment.env`.

+`cupy` is not faster than `numpy` for smaller problems.
+But [experimentally](experiments/performance/running_times.txt), at a simulation of about 750.000 iterations, `cupy` saves significant time.

 ## Example file for pretty pictures: